nixworks/public/news/2016/12/2/README.md

 ##### 2016 Southeastern United States wildfires
 ### [The death toll from the wildfire that hit the U.S. town of Gatlinburg, Tennessee, rises to 13. ](/news/2016/12/2/the-death-toll-from-the-wildfire-that-hit-the-u-s-town-of-gatlinburg-tennessee-rises-to-13.md)
-_Context: Gatlinburg, Tennessee, 2016 Southeastern United States wildfires_
+_Context: 2016 Southeastern United States wildfires, Gatlinburg, Tennessee_

 ##### Chinese
 ### [The bodies of 21 coal miners are retrieved from an unlicensed coal mine in the Chinese city of Qitaihe in the province of Heilongjiang.
 Four people have been arrested including the owner of the mine and three managers. ](/news/2016/12/2/the-bodies-of-21-coal-miners-are-retrieved-from-an-unlicensed-coal-mine-in-the-chinese-city-of-qitaihe-in-the-province-of-heilongjiang-four.md)